‘Teen Mom 2’ Star Chelsea Houska’s Mom Reacts To Bombshell News: ‘Don’t Rush Into Anything’

 Chelsea tries to console her mom and lets her know that they will still be close, moving only 45 minutes away.
 However, Chelsea’s mom explains that, since she works until the evening, getting down to Chelsea’s will be more difficult since they won’t be only 15 minutes away like they are now.

-The mom-of-three tries to explain to her own mom that she and her husband can’t make their decisions based on her mom’s feelings.
-However, Chelsea’s mom pleads and says “don’t rush into anything” and says she feels Chelsea made the decision “too fast.”
+The mom-of-three tries to explain to her own mother that she and her husband can’t make their decisions based on her mom’s feelings.
+However, Chelsea’s mom pleads and says “don’t rush into anything” and also says she feels Chelsea made the decision “too fast.”

 Chelsea’s mom then tries to explain her feelings and admits that she is going to “cry.”